The code will remain here should you want to continue using it. You are welcome to fork it and use it in any way you please.

-For stand-alone Phidget micro-computers (phidgetsbc), this assumes you have configured the server via the web portal.
-You will be connecting to the Phidget server via TCP, so be sure you can access the server from the machine running this project.
+For stand-alone Phidget Single Board Computers (phidgetsbc), this assumes you have configured the server via the web portal.
+Since you will be connecting to the Phidget server via TCP, be sure you can access the server from the machine running this project.

-This package can interact with multiple phidget boards connected to a single computer via the Phidget WebService.
+This library can interface with multiple phidget boards connected to a single computer via the Phidget WebService.

 npm install phidgets

 Phidgets Inc. makes a line of phidget boards which are themselves small ARM Debian computers.
 It it possble to run Node.js on them, and use this package locally.
 Here's a gist with the steps and a blog post about how to get this up and running.